-The Sustainable Supply Chain Initiative (SSCI) is an independent benchmarking process, exclusively designed for third-party auditing and certification schemes.
-Based on criteria developed by industry members and external stakeholders like supply chain and sustainability experts, intergovernmental organisations and NGOs, the SSCI sets the bar for what the industry expects from auditing schemes.
+The Sustainable Supply Chain Initiative (SSCI) provides an independent benchmarking process, exclusively designed for third-party audit and certification schemes.
+Based on criteria developed by CGF members, external stakeholders such as supply chain and sustainability experts, intergovernmental organisations, and NGOs, the SSCI sets the bar for what the industry expects from audit and certification schemes.